dhdths914/IRDM-2016-group-project-at-UCL/README.md

 # IRDM-2016-group-project-at-UCL
 it is the group project for IRDM at UCL

+File and its content description:

+data.csv----data(for xgboost)

-IRDM_xgboost.R/		used xgboost model for the data
+IRDM_xgboost.R---- perform xgboost model for the data by R

-NARX-dataset.mat/	the dataset for ISE

-NARX_chooseparameter.m/	used NARX model for the data

-NARX_predictfortestset.m/	forecast the results by NARX

-data.csv/ the original ISE data
+NARX-dataset.mat-----data(for NARX)

+NARX_chooseparameter.m-----perform parameter selection of NARX model by MATLAB

+NARX_predictfortestset.m-----perform NARX to predict by MATLAB